paul-hammant/tbd/content/branch-by-abstraction/index.md

 ## Secondary benefits

 The migration from old to new can be paused, and resumed later casually.
 This is because the build guards the second, incomplete, implementation.
-It does so merely bcause of a compile stage that turns the abstraction and somewhere between 1 to 2 implementation into object code.
+It does so merely because of a compile stage that turns the abstraction and somewhere between 1 to 2 implementation into object code.
 If there are unit tests for the two alternates, then even more so.

 If on a real branch, the casual restart of the paused initiative is missing.
-There's possibly an exponentian cost of restart given the elapsed time since the initiative was paused.
+There's possibly an exponential cost of restart given the elapsed time since the initiative was paused.

-In the case of abandonment, a real branch is cheaper, but the abstraction is only incrementally more expsive to delete.
-Besides pause and resume are much more likely in an enterprise development organisation that doesn't have limitless coffers.
+In the case of abandonment, a real branch is cheaper, but the abstraction is only incrementally more expensive to delete.
+Besides pause and resume are much more likely in an enterprise development organisation that does nt have limitless coffers.

 # References elsewhere